oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.21 Client Publish Procedure

 After having registered successfully a topic name with the gateway, the client can start publishing data relating to the registered topic name by sending PUBLISH packets to the gateway.
-The PUBLISH packets contain the assigned topic alias.

 All three QoS levels and their corresponding packet flows are supported as defined in MQTT.
 The only difference is the use of topic alias instead of topic names in the PUBLISH packets.